lermasanz/lermasanz/README.md

 - 🔭 I’m currently working on **my BS in Computer Science.**

 - 🌱 I’m learning **lots of stuff.
 But I'm highly interested in C, C++ and Python.
-Coming soon I'd love to get a deeper knowledge about AI, Security and Crypto.**
+Coming soon I'd love to get a deeper knowledge about AI, Security.**

 - 💬 Ask me about **Businesses and/or fate of humanity.**